gsaukov/ServerLessDbDemo/readme.md

 SERVERLESS IS INFINITE PAIN IN THE ASS

 1. Lambda is just a container with function that AWS will start and stop for you.
 While it is stating, you should be very patient and wait.
-2. The only use case for lambda I see is sporadic/spontaneous infrequent heavy work load once a month or even seldom.
+2. The only use case for lambda I see is sporadic/spontaneous infrequent heavy work load once a month or even less often.
 3. make sure you have gradle wrapper in every subproject otherwise you will not be able to run lambdas locally.
 4. Sam template Fn::ImportValue is not supported locally, should work in cloud see: https://stackoverflow.com/questions/59928691/aws-sam-local-start-api-cannot-resolve-fnimportvalue
 5. Make sure that lambda uses proper layer version and environment runtime, it may result in classnotfound error.